Total Hip Replacement in NYC & Stamford, CT

 • The new ball moves inside the socket liner, providing very low-friction motion.

-• Finally, we will close the soft tissues over the hip joint.
+• Finally, he will close the soft tissues over the hip joint.

 What Materials Are Total Hip Replacements Made Of?

 Dr. McLawhorn knows hip implants aren’t "one size fits all."
-He takes the time to select the best materials for each patient, considering their expectations, preferences, and bone size, shape, and quality.
+He takes the time to select the optimal implant design and materials for each patient, considering their expectations, preferences, and bone size, shape, and quality.
 The materials used in hip implants can include:

 • Acetabulum or “cup”: Titanium or cobalt chrome